manarshaar/Calendar/README.md

 # Calendar
-Java application of a calendar with a to-do list
+Java application of a calendar with a to-do list.
 ![](images/Screenshot%20(349).png)

 ![](images/Screenshot%20(350).png)